Yanqian-W/segmentation-based-tracking/docs/evaluation.md

 To further enhance accuracy and robustness:

-- **Adaptive segmentation**: Use learning-based methods (e.g., lightweight deel learning models) for improved generalization.
+- **Adaptive segmentation**: Use learning-based segmentation methods (e.g., lightweight deel learning models) for improved generalization.
-- **Robust tracking**: Incorporate Kalman filters to stabilize trajectories.
+- **Robust tracking**: Combines the Kalman filter for motion prediction with the Hungarian algorithm for optimal assignment of detections to predicted tracks.
+This approach enhances tracking robustness by maintaining consistent object trajectories across frames, preventing two intersecting objects from being identified as one.
+- **Re-identification**: Enhances the tracker’s robustness to occlusion by incorporating feature-based ReID techniques.
+This module leverages appearance cues such as color distributions and object shape to reassign correct IDs after tracking failures.
 - **Shape priors**: Apply geometric constraints (e.g. known pentagons and trapezoids) to improve detection accuracy.